×

 If you have not spent a lot of time in Protaras, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Protaras, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Protaras for a long time, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could provide a sense of stability and permanence.
 On the other hand, renting a home in Protaras might be a better option if you're not planning to stay for a long period or if you prefer flexibility.
 Renting doesn't require a large upfront investment and it can be easier to move if your circumstances change.
 It also means you won't have to worry about property maintenance and other responsibilities that come with homeownership.
 It's also worth considering the local real estate market conditions in Protaras.
 If property prices are high and predicted to fall, it might be better to rent for a while and wait for a more favorable buying opportunity.
 Conversely, if property prices are low and expected to rise, buying a home could be a smart move.
 Lastly, consider your financial situation.
 Buying a home requires a significant financial commitment and typically involves getting a mortgage, which means you'll need a stable income and good credit.
 If you're not in a position to take on this kind of financial commitment, renting might be the better option.
 In conclusion, whether you should buy or rent a home in Protaras, Cyprus, depends on various factors including your long-term plans, the local real estate market, and your financial situation.
-It's a decision that requires careful consideration and, ideally, advice from a real estate professional," remarked one expat in Protaras, Cyprus.
+It's a decision that requires careful consideration and, ideally, advice from a real estate professional," remarked one expat who made the move to Protaras.

 What should I pack when moving to Protaras?